Guidance on reporting lifecycle events

 If the uniquely identified transaction with Action type N is the only successfully reported record, it represents the current valid status of the transaction.

-Table 1: Transaction timestamp in Data field No (30) should reflect the exact date and time of the transaction i.e. REMIT reportable event, e.g. exact date and time of the order activation.
+Table 1: Transaction timestamp in Data Field (30) should reflect the exact date and time of the transaction i.e. REMIT reportable event, e.g. exact date and time of the order activation.

-Table 2: Contract date in Data field No (12) should reflect the exact date the contract was agreed.
+Table 2: Contract date in Data Field (12) should reflect the exact date the contract was agreed.

 Unique transaction identifiers

-Unique transaction identifiers are in Table 1: Field No (13) Order ID, Field No (21) Contract ID, Field No (31) Unique transaction ID; in Table 2: Field No (11) Contract ID.
+Unique transaction identifiers are in Table 1: Data Field (13) Order ID, Data Field (21) Contract ID, Data Field (31) Unique transaction ID; in Table 2: Data Field (11) Contract ID.